opekope2/opellets/README.md

 Provision and group resolution happens on each run.
-This means that if a group was installed and a package was later added to the group, that new package will be installed on the next run of pellets.
+This means that if a group was installed and a package was later added to the group, that new package will be installed on the next run of `opellets`.
 This is *inconsistent* with how pacman works -- pacman only remembers the actual packages that were installed, not by what method they were installed.